 I Got the News

-The instrumental break in the middle, with that wonderful solo followed by Michael McDonald’s vocals, is audio NIRVANA on the Super Hot Stamper copies.
+The instrumental break in the middle, with that wonderful solo followed by Michael McDonald’s vocals, is audio NIRVANA on the Hottest Stamper copies.
 The sound will positively sweep you off your feet (or knock you out of your chair, as the case may be).

 Note that the soundstage stretches from wall to wall, yet the guitar manages to stay focused clearly and sweetly right between the speakers, gently resting on a bed of cool studio air.
 Steely Dan Hi-Fidelity Sound at its best.